Breaking GUT Groups in F-Theory

-Of course this is not the only correction, we still have to take into account the one-loop terms, which as we explained compete at the same order in $\alpha_{GUT}$.
-In the following we would like to compute the determinants for some toy models, the special cases of line bundles $\cO(n,-n)$ on ${\bf P}^1 \times {\bf P}^1$ and line bundles on genus one matter curves.
+In the remainder we would like to discuss the model dependent threshold corrections.
+We will compute the determinants for some toy models, the special cases of line bundles $\cO(n,-n)$ on ${\bf P}^1 \times {\bf P}^1$ and line bundles on genus one matter curves.

 In order to compute the torsion for $\cO(n,-n)$, we first need the torsion for the line bundle $\cO(k)_{{\bf P}^1}$.
 The eigenvalues we need are well-known -- they are just the energy eigenvalues for a charged particle moving on a sphere in a magnetic field.
 For the sphere, the eigenvalues of the Laplacian on zero forms are given by $l(l+1)$ with multiplicity $2l+1$.
 The eigenvalues of $\Delta_k$ are given by $l(l+|k+1|)$ with multiplicity $2l+|k+1|$.
 Thus we need \be \zeta_k(s) = \sum_l {2l+|k+1|\over l^s (l+|k+1|)^s} \ee This was evaluated in \cite{Hortacsu:1979fg,Weisberger:1986qd,K1}, with the result \ba \zeta'_k(0)&=& 4\,\zeta'_R(-1) -\half (k+1)^2 + \sum_{m=1}^{k+1}(2m-|k+1|)\log m \ea where $\zeta'_R(-1) \sim -0.165421$.
 Note that this is symmetric under $k \to -2-k$.
 The torsion is then given by $\left.{\bf T}_{\cO(k)}\right|_{R\to 1} =-\half \zeta'_k(0)$.